Jonathan Patz: Research

+Publications and presentations

+Patz has published 188 research items.
+His peer-reviewed scientific publications have appeared in journals such as Nature, Science, PNAS, The Lancet, JAMA, American Journal of Public Health, Journal of Emerging Infectious Diseases, and Environmental Health Perspectives and focus on publicizing the public health effects of climate change.

-Patz has also held a variety of positions in which he has furthered the discussion on the public health effects of climate change.
-Beginning in 1998, Patz served as Co-chair of the Health Expert Panel for the first US National Assessment on Climate Variability and Change.
-Patz also served as Founding President of the International Association for Ecology and Health from 2006-2010, convening diverse scientists and professionals around health crises stemming from global climate and ecological change.
-In 1997, he organized and led the first briefing on climate change and health to then EPA Administrator Carol Browner on why climate change matters to public safety.
-Patz has also co-chaired the health expert panel of the first U.S. National Assessment on Climate Change, a report mandated by the U.S. Congress.
+In 1997, Patz organized and led the first briefing on climate change and health to then EPA Administrator Carol Browner on why climate change matters to public safety.
+In 1998, he served as co-chair of the Health Expert Panel for the first U.S. National Assessment on Climate Variability and Change.
+He served as founding president of the International Association for Ecology and Health from 2006 to 2010, convening scientists and professionals around health crises stemming from global climate and ecological change.
 Patz has testified on climate change and health in both houses of Congress, state legislatures, and has given invited presentations to the National Academy of Sciences (NAS).
-He has served on five scientific committees of the NAS, and on a recent committee of the Presidential Council of Advisors on Science and Technology (PCAST).
+He has served on five scientific committees of the NAS, and on a committee of the Presidential Council of Advisors on Science and Technology (PCAST).
 He has also served on science advisory and FACA committees for several federal agencies.
-He was invited on two occasions to brief the Dalai Lama on the inequities posed by climate change, following a widely cited peer-reviewed quantitative assessment led by Patz in 2007, comparing carbon dioxide-emitting countries with countries burdened most by climate-sensitive diseases.
-Also in 2007, the UN Intergovernmental Panel on Climate Change was awarded a Nobel Peace Prize, of which Jonathan Patz was a member alongside Al Gore, though Patz name is not on the medal.
+He was invited on two occasions to brief the Dalai Lama on the inequities posed by climate change.

 In September 2015, Patz addressed the Physicians for Social Responsibility’s Climate Health Summit to inform participants about the health implications of climate change.
-Patz also delivered a keynote presentation at the University of Geneva in February 2015.
-His most recently published book, Climate Change and Public Health co-authored with Barry S. Levy, further describes the implications of climate change with a focus on the adverse public health effects.
+He also delivered a keynote presentation at the University of Geneva in February 2015.
+His most recently published book, Climate Change and Public Health, co-authored with Barry S. Levy, further describes the implications of climate change with a focus on the adverse public health effects.